 But evidently, it has its square-shaped communist touch.

 There’s a huge monument honouring Kim Il-Sung and Kim Jong-Il in a place called Mansudae.

 Actually, there are many monuments there, commemorating several things.
 But the most imposing ones are the bronze statues more than 20 metres high.

-In the beginning it was only Kim Il-Sung’s statue.
-At the moment Kim Jong-Il died he got his own statue.
+In the beginning, it was only Kim Il-Sung’s statue.
+When Kim Jong-Il died he got his own statue.

 The arrival is via some stairs.
-Before one begins going up them one needs to buy some flowers from a lady for offering.
+Before going up, one needs to buy some flowers from a lady for offering.

 Then one goes and offers them, and then they get “recycled” and re-sold.

 If you’re going to have your picture taken there, both statues need to appear in full without cropping them.
 Lest they get mad at you (and you don’t want them to be mad at you there).

 The original statue was made of gold or was golden-like, or something.

 Rumour has it that China did not like so much opulence.
 And since they’re North Korea’s most important friends (and perhaps the only ones), they let it be known to them that they should be more low-key, or there was going to be trouble.